JohnMadrid/ProjectANNsWTF/README.md

 ]

 <p  align="justify">In example above we set up two experiments.
 The first one, identified with id = 1, sets a desired optimizer, learning rate, beta and epsison values.
-In the second experiment with id = 2, we modified the values of the style weight and content weight to the values we wanted to try out.
+In the second experiment with id = 2, we modified the value of the style weight and content weight to the values we wanted to try out.
 Besides the parameters exemplified above, the following can also be modified: </p>

 <ul>
-         <li>number # id </li>
+         <li>number </li>

-<li> initImageMode</li>
+<li> initImageMode </li>

 <li> img_content_name </li>